Sigma basics

 Filters

-Filters limit the displayed results in visualizations to show only data that meets certain criteria.
-For example, you can show only the values that fall within a certain range, or events that occurred after a certain date.
-A special workbook element called a control is essentially a filter.
+Filters limit the visible results in charts and tables to show only data that meets certain criteria.
+For example, display only the values that fall within a certain range, or events that occurred after a certain date.
+You can add a control element to filter multiple elements at the same time.

 Users